marcelkliemannel/quarkus-simplified-async-extension/README.md

 # Quarkus Simplified Async Extension

-A Quarkus extension that enabled with `@Async` annotated methods to be executed asynchronously.
+A Quarkus extension that enables with `@Async` annotated methods to be executed asynchronously.

 The general mechanism is shown in the following code: